 If you work with an entity who has their own "Internal CA", this means that the Root may not be trusted externally, so you may need to manually trust the Root Certificate before encryption can work.

 There are sometimes cases that encryption may not happen due to certain requirements for the keys.
-One situation where encryption may not take place is a particular vendor may require an attribute that may not exist on the keys.
+One situation where encryption may not take place is a particular vendor may require an attribute that may not exist on the keys that may make the key look unusable, or may not appear as valid.
 Work with that vendor to gather specific requirements and if needed, reach out to Symantec Encryption Support to ensure these requirements can be met.

 Using tools, such as openssl can help parse the attributes of the cert, and the vendor may be able to identify if certain values are missing: